tohyuting/tp/docs/UserGuide.md

 * `TYPE` specified should be either `s` for supplier or `w` for warehouse.
 * Note that a warehouse cannot have an `EMAIL` and a supplier cannot have an `ADDRESS`.
-* Although `EMAIL` and `ADDRESS` are marked as optional parameters, `EMAIL` must be present when adding a supplier and `ADDRESS` should not be present.
-When adding a warehouse, `ADDRESS` should be present but `EMAIL` should not be present.
+* Although `EMAIL` and `ADDRESS` are marked as optional parameters, either one of these parameters must be present in the input.
+* When adding a supplier, `EMAIL` must be present but `ADDRESS` must not.
+* When adding a warehouse, `ADDRESS` must be present but `EMAIL` must not.
 * `NAME` should start with an alphanumeric character.
 * `PHONE` should not have a spacing in between. `p/98761234` is allowed, but `p/9876 1234` is not allowed.
    Only numbers are allowed.